KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/homework/media-query.md

 1. Save the file and reload the page in Chrome. 😕
   {% hint style='working' %}
 Where did the drinks menu go?
 CSS Grid doesn't know how to lay out the two template areas you defined, so it placed both in the same column.
-Add `display:none;` to the Small plates sidebar `div` in Chrome Dev Tools to see the drinks menu.
+Add `display:none;` to the Small plates sidebar `div` in Chrome DevTools to see the drinks menu.
    {% endhint %}
 1. Define the layout order of the two grid template areas you declared in the `.grid-container` style by adding
     ```css